coke105kine/Funstion/README.txt

 Anthony Chang
 Jason Ramano

+Version 3

+During this part of our app development, we were able to complete the database for the app.
+The database successfully takes in user login, register data, and store user answers.
+Overall, we're pretty satisfied.
+For the code, Jiajie did the final parts of the database.
+Anthony and Jason tested to make sure the app runs correctly.
+For the report, Anthony did part 1, Jason did part 2, and Jiajie did part 3.

 Version 2

 During this part of our app development, we were able to get the database fairly completed.
 The register screen successfully stores the user data and the login screen takes in user login.
 If the passwords dont match upon registering, an error box will pup up.
 This is also implemented for user log in.
 The database isn't fully functional but we're satisfied with what we have so far.
 For the code, we all took different parts of the database and implemented them.
 For the report, Jason did part 1, Anthony did part 2, and Jiajie part 3.